-All free and open to FMP Proteges
+Events are free and open to all FMP Protégés and Mentors!

-- Mentor/Protege Luncheons and activities
+Mentor/Protege Monthly Luncheons and activities

 With the use of lottery funds allocated by legislature the California State University Chancellor's office initiated the pilot program Faculty Mentor Program in January of 1987 at eight of the CSU campuses.
 During spring semester that same year, the program was implemented at Stanislaus under the administration of Fred Edmonson, Associate Vice President: Dean of students, with Dr. Fred Hilpert, professor of communication studies, as Coordinator.